-For energy, weight management and disease prevention, men should eat whole grains like whole-grain bread, pasta, cereal, brown rice, oats, barley; fruits and vegetables.
+For energy, weight management and disease prevention, men should eat whole grains such as whole-grain bread, pasta, cereal, brown rice, oats, barley, fruits and vegetables.
 These foods are high in fiber, help manage hunger and fullness and help fend off certain cancers, such as prostate and colon.

 Men are typically meat-eaters because of the perception that more protein equals more muscle mass.
 That is not the case unless exercise is involved.
 Men tend to view red meat as more masculine than other proteins; often this leads them to "order the steak."
 It's not the steak that's unhealthy, it's skipping the whole grains and vegetables.
 In addition, excessive meat eating is linked to heart disease and colorectal cancer in men.